Tulalip Tribes

 The Tulalip Tribes of Washington (/tʊˈleɪlɪp/, dxʷlilap (Note: Pronounced doh-LAY-luhp)), formerly known as the Tulalip Tribes of the Tulalip Reservation, is a federally recognized tribe of Duwamish, Snohomish, Snoqualmie, Skagit, Suiattle, Samish, and Stillaguamish people.
-They are South and Central Coast Salish peoples of indigenous peoples of the Pacific Northwest Coast.
+They are South and Central Coast Salish peoples of Indigenous peoples of the Pacific Northwest Coast.
 Their tribes are located in the mid-Puget Sound region of Washington.

-Tulalip leader John McCoy was a member of the Washington State Legislature from 2003 to 2020.
-For a time he served as the only Native American in the legislature, at other times being joined by Jeff Morris, an Alaskan Native (Tsimpshian) who was elected in 1996 with two other Alaskan Natives, Dino Rossi (Tlingit) and Jim Dunn (Aleut).
-In 2002, the Tulalip Tribes also exerted political power by allying with other tribes across the state and defeating a state Supreme Court candidate "with a long track record of opposing tribal interests."
+The Tulalip Indian Reservation, established by the Treaty of Point Elliott in 1855, is located west of Marysville, Washington, in the Seattle metropolitan area.
+It comprises 34.7 sqmi and includes Quil Ceda Village, a special municipality and economic development for the tribe.

 Name

 The term Tulalip (originally dxʷlilap) comes from the Snohomish dialect.
 It was used in 1855 to describe the tribes who joined on the Tulalip Reservation established by treaty with the federal government.
 They included the Duwamish, Snohomish, Snoqualmie, Skagit, Suiattle, Samish, and Stillaguamish peoples, all of whom are South and Central Coast Salish peoples.